 AIDS Research and Human Retroviruses is under the editorial leadership of Editor-in-Chief Thomas Hope, PhD, Feinberg School of Medicine, Northwestern University; Senior Clinical Editor Carlos del Rio, Emory Center for AIDS Research; and other leading investigators.
 View the entire editorial board.

-Audience: HIV/AIDS clinicians and researchers, virologists, infectious disease specialists, pathologists, molecular biologists, epidemiologists, molecular geneticists, and microbiologists, among others.
+Audience: HIV/AIDS researchers, virologists, infectious disease specialists, pathologists, molecular biologists, epidemiologists, molecular geneticists, and microbiologists, among others.

 AIDS Research and Human Retroviruses provides “Instant Online” publication 72 hours after acceptance.